maesenka/hibernate-spatial-demo/README.md

 ```

 We've read 18760 data files, parsed them and stored them in a database in less than 7 seconds making full use of the
-available cores.

-Using Hibernate has another advantage.
-If you change the application.properties to e.g.
+available cores (admittedly on a rather beefy machine).

+Using Hibernate makes it possible to create applications that are portable across databases (within limits, of course).

+For example, if you change the application.properties as show below, we can now target a postgresql database without any code changes.

 ```
 spring.jpa.properties.hibernate.dialect=org.hibernate.spatial.dialect.postgis.PostgisPG95Dialect
 spring.datasource.url=jdbc:postgresql://localhost/hibernate_orm_test
 ```

-We can use the exact same code to target a different database.
-In fact, the code as written will work on any database
-for which a SpatialDialect exists.
+In fact, the code as written will work on any database for which a SpatialDialect exists.

 # A spatial REST API